ippc/ippcdj/readme.md

 - Add [blog category management page to admin](http://127.0.0.1:8000/en/admin/blog/blogcategory/)
 - Contact form
 - FAQ
+- Custom Work Area main page descriptions or announcements or links to particular utilities depending on user permissions.
+Probably need to use a custom template that appears on /work-area/ URL (like the /news/ which displays the custom blog).
 - Last modified date for pages
 - Content (data) migration
 - ¿Use jQuery [multi-file-upload](https://github.com/sigurdga/django-jquery-file-upload) functionality for uploading images and files to be inserted in pages and blog posts, [with additional fields for each file](https://github.com/blueimp/jQuery-File-Upload/wiki/How-to-submit-additional-form-data) if required?